-I accept cases throughout the Southeast.
+I accept cases throughout Georgia and the Southeast.
 I can handle your case online without the need for an office visit.
 You pay me nothing up front.
 In fact, my services are free unless I win your appeal and you recover benefits.

 What I Do for My Clients: